Equations of State

 Fugacity coefficients (P,T):

-There is no need for a direct way of calculating natural logarithm the fugacity coefficients specifing and since we can solve volume from those specifications and then calculate the fugacity coefficients using the method.
+There is no need for a direct way of calculating natural logarithm the fugacity coefficients specifying and since we can solve volume from those specifications and then calculate the fugacity coefficients using the method.
 For that reason you can choose the root of the volume that you want to use to calculate the fugacity coefficients in the same way as the volume method.

 lnphi_pt: block

-real(pr) :: T, P, lnPhi(2), dlnPhidP(2), dlnPhidT(2), dlnPhidn(2,2)
+real(pr) :: n(2), T, P, lnPhi(2), dlnPhidP(2), dlnPhidT(2), dlnPhidn(2,2)

 T = 300.0_pr !
 Set temperature to 300 K